 The Outer Layer

 Complete the outer layering with a soft down jacket or a hardshell.
-Such are really necessary for winter in the city anyway.
-There are double-face jackets for even more combinations.
+Such is necessary for winter in the city anyway.
+There are double-faced jackets for even more combinations.

 - Arc’teryx Beta SL Hybrid

 - Arc’teryx Beta SL

 Tip: Your hands need protection too.
 Choose a hiking specific pair of gloves and leave your plain wool knitted pair home.
 Why?
 You may want to build a snowman or through some snowballs to your friends.

 Waterproof gloves will keep you warm, without getting wet.
 There are glove options with extra linings, and you can have 2 in 1.
 Read this extended post for best-hiking gloves.

 There are even special gloves where you can release the fingers to take photos or gloves that are touch-screen friendly!